readthedocs/sphinx_rtd_theme/README.rst

 The sphinx_rtd_theme is primarily a sass_ project that requires a few other sass libraries.
 I'm using bower_ to manage these dependencies and compass_ to build the css.
-The good news is I have a very nice set of grunt_ operations that will not only load these dependecies, but watch for changes, rebuild the sphinx demo docs and build a distributable version of the theme in the ``dist`` directory.
+The good news is I have a very nice set of grunt_ operations that will not only load these dependecies, but watch for changes, rebuild the sphinx demo docs and build a distributable version of the theme.
 The bad news is this means you'll need to set up your environment similar to that of a front-end developer (vs. that of a python developer).
 That means installing node and ruby.

 Set up your environment